Stories by Storie

 Do you have kids who can talk, and talk, and talk, but when a writing tool is in their hand they have nothing to say because they can’t remember?
 I have found success when I provide a visual to keep them on task and writing.
 Our district adopted MONDO for reading a few years back.
 One of the tools included was an oral language piece.
 It was intended just for that – oral language.
 For my students who do not struggle with oral language, I wanted to offer it as a tool for writing.
 It is a large flip chart of colorful photographs.
 They are not always great, but they do provide students with something to say (through writing, of course).

 Lately I’ve noticed a trend over on TpT….photographs are becoming a BIG deal!
 I’m seeing them on product covers everywhere.
-Jen Jones (Hello Literacy) has put together these two packs.
+Jen Jones (Hello Literacy) has put together a few packs filled with photographs to get kids writing.
 They are intended for describing and inferring key details, but in my mind they are visual candy and will have my students writing like crazy!

 Integrating writing into your reading block is a great way to reach your students who don’t know what to write about.
 When it comes to reading responses, some students are naturals and others need more structure and guidance.
 For my students who have a natural talent for responding, I offer a few starters.
 Once they have been taught and modeled, the students keep these in a sheet protector in their reading folders: